Accurate computations up to break-down of quasi-periodic attractors in the dissipative spin-orbit problem: Introduction

 The {\tt taylor} program takes as input the equations written in a simple symbolic form and it outputs a C/C++ code that implements a Taylor stepper integrator.
 One of the options of {\tt taylor} is to implement the arithmetic in an extended precision package by using, for instance, the {\tt MPFR} package.
 If the user is not satisfied with the constant step, {\tt taylor} allows to select and fine tuning several adaptive steps or even implement his/her own time stepping strategies.

 We recall that the Taylor integrator (already used by I. Newton) consists in finding recursively the Taylor coefficients of the solution.
 The differential equation gives a recursion that prescribes the Taylor coefficients of the solution of order $n$ as a function of the coefficients of lower orders.
-The initial conditions get the starting point.
-Such recursions are easy to formulate when the differential equations are formed from elemental functions, such as, $\sin, \cos, \exp,\log, \text{pow}$, etc. and using composition and arithmetic operations.
+The initial conditions are the starting point of these recursions, which are easy to formulate when the differential equations are formed from elemental functions, such as; $\sin, \cos, \exp,\log, \text{pow}$, etc. and using composition and arithmetic operations.

-Recently, an important feature of {\tt Taylor} described in \cite{GimenoJZ22} is that it implements what is called {\em jet transport} and it provides high-order derivatives of the time-$t$ map.
-Jet transport is the notion of combining a numerical integrator scheme with variables being multivariate polynomials instead of real numbers.
-As it is proved in \cite{GimenoJJMZ22} the numerical solution is exactly the same as considering the original differential equation and its variational equations and, therefore a stepsize strategy based on all the polynomial coefficients is equivalent to a strategy on its variational equations.
+An important recently added feature of {\tt taylor} described in \cite{GimenoJZ22} is that it implements what is called {\em jet transport} and it provides high-order derivatives of the time-$t$ map.
+Jet transport is a technique that considers the phase space variables as multivariate polynomials instead of real numbers.
+As it is proved in \cite{GimenoJJMZ22} the numerical solution of the ODE with polynomial variables is equivalent to solving the original equation and its variational equations.
+The Taylor method for polynomials can be obtained by overloading the polynomial types in the arithmetic operations and one can also adapt step control strategies.

-The upshot is that, using {\tt taylor} with a programming effort comparable to typing the equations in \TeX, one obtains an arbitrary order solver for the equations and the variational equations, implemented in extended precision.
+The upshot is that, using {\tt taylor}, with a programming effort comparable to typing the equations in \TeX, one obtains an arbitrary order solver for the equations and the variational equations, implemented in extended precision.
+As we will see, the running times are very competitive.

-In our case, we computed the time-1 map and its derivatives with a precision which is (conservatively) smaller than $10^{-35}$ in a reasonable time.
-Clearly, stronger precisions could easily be accomplished.
+In our case, we computed the one-time map and its derivatives with a precision which is (conservatively) smaller than $10^{-35}$ in a reasonable computer time.
+Higher precisions could be accomplished by changing a few parameters in the run at the price of more computer resources.